iaeiou/blue-plankton-2/content/posts/vitamin-d-and-covid-19.md

 ### Related research

 <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2759054/" target="blank">Vitamin D and Respiratory Health</a><br/>
-"...[T]here is mounting evidence that \[vitamin D] plays a beneficial role in the prevention and/or treatment of a wide range of diseases.
+"...\[T]here is mounting evidence that \[vitamin D] plays a beneficial role in the prevention and/or treatment of a wide range of diseases.
 In this brief review the known effects of vitamin D on immune function are described in relation to respiratory health.
 Vitamin D appears capable of inhibiting pulmonary inflammatory responses while enhancing innate defense mechanisms against respiratory pathogens."

 <a href="https://pubmed.ncbi.nlm.nih.gov/18400738/" target="blank">Vitamin D deficiency: a worldwide problem with health consequences</a><br/>
 "Vitamin D deficiency is now recognized as a pandemic. . .
 Vitamin D deficiency has been associated with increased risk of . . infectious diseases."

+Respiratory heath for better COVID-19 outcomes \
+- New England Complex Systems Institute